 Multi-dimensional by definition, this course seeks to understand the connection between political, economic, military, social, and cultural security, while teaching the high-order research skills required to appraise and analyse security challenges.

-Apply high order research skills to transnational security in Asia, demonstrated through the construction of new research-generated knowledge
+- Apply high order research skills to transnational security in Asia, demonstrated through the generation of new research knowledge.

 The unit was formerly known as PICX861 Transnational Security.

 Transnational security challenges pose major problems for many states, including Australia.
 They also challenge the traditional conceptual foundations of international security studies based on the primacy and sovereignty of the state.
 For example, human migration, drug trafficking, environmental change, and organised crime contribute to the internal instability of developed as well as the developing states.
 In some instances, resource scarcity can even lead to interstate conflict.
 However, new and innovative analytical concepts are required to develop a clear appreciation of the specific nature of individual transnational problems and adequate responses.
 This subject will examine the theories and analytical instruments needed to critically analyse different transnational security challenges.
 It also examines the multi-dimensional nature of security – political, economic, military, social and cultural – and the often-intimate connection between these seemingly separate spheres or entities.

 - Policy Memo (40%)

 For textbook details check your university's handbook, website or learning management system (LMS).

 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 44,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

 Explore Macquarie courses.